hakeemyusuff/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. It removes all the .js files in the current directory
 11. It count the number of directories and sub-diretories
 12. The scriopt displays the 10 newest files sorted from the newest to the oldest
+13. It list words as input and prints only words that appear exactly once